PASTAplus/content-x/templates/support/dm-fellowships.md

 # EDI Data Management Fellowship Program

+### _With heavy hearts, we have decided to discontinue the EDI fellowship program.
+However, the future is bright, and we look forward to alternative approaches of supporting information management and data science in the community.
+Please subscribe to our newsletter for opportunities._

 <div class="figure_featured" style="width: 40%; margin-right: 2em;">
 <figure style="float: right; margin: 3em 1em 1em 4em;">